orangecapinnovative/honeycomb-sdk-doc/README.md

       // Initialize Script
       window.honeycombAffiliate.initializeSDK();
     </script>
-This snippet will initialize the HoneyComb SDK and will track, manage Affiliate info.
+This snippet will initialize the HoneyComb SDK and track and manage Affiliate info.

-## Record a Successful Affilaite Transaction
+## Record a Successful Affiliate Transaction

-In your payment flow, find the final page that a user will land into after payment is confirmed.
+In your payment flow, find the final page that a user will land on after payment is confirmed.
 On that page, place this snippet in your `<body>` tag.

     <script>
       window.honeycombAffiliate.purchased({